gnosia93/eliminate-db-hotblock/readme.md

 ## Infrastructure Building ##

-### Infra Provisioning /w CloudFormation ###
+### Infra Provisioning with CloudFormation ###

 Here, we will use AWS cloudformation to automate painfull and error-prone infrastucture building.
 You can find cloudformation configuration file which name is stack-build.yaml in the subdirectory of this project.

-Go to AWS Cloudformation console, and build build infrasture of this project with stack-build.yaml.
+Go to AWS Cloudformation console, and build infrasture of this project with stack-build.yaml.
 Normally it takes about 10 minitues for all infra provisioning.
 If you are not good at AWS Cloudformation, refer to this URL (https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/GettingStarted.html)